nwaughachukwuma/flatten-ihe/README.md

     'user_name_last': 'Nwaugha'
 }

-// 3.
-Can be in creating route paths in web frameworks
+// 3. can be used in creating route paths in web frameworks

 const api = {
     users: {